Terenceyuyue/varFEM/README.md

 - **Conforming element** :  The P1,P2 and P3 Lagrange elements for solving the 2-D Poisson equation are presented, see  Poisson.m, PoissonP2.m and PoissonP3.m.

 - **Nonconforming element**: See PoissonCR.m for the approximation of the Crouzeix-Raviart element.
 In iFEM, the Neumann boundary condition seems to be assembled for only one 1-D basis function, i.e., the constant function $\phi(s) = 1, s\in e \subset \Gamma_N$.
-On the basis of my own observations, however,  all three local basis functions have contribution to the integral.
-We find that both treatments yield satisfactory numerical results.
+However,  all three local basis functions corresponding to the boundary cells have contribution to the integral.
+Surprisingly,  both treatments give satisfactory numerical results.
+This is because the other two basis functions are zero at the midpoint of the edge and note that the quadrature error of the composite midpoint  formula is
+  $$
+  \frac{1}{{24}}{f''} (\xi){h^2},
+  $$
+  which is comparable to the CR approximation.

 ​